jmunozji/ASGBD/_posts/2023-04-24-Oracle_connection.markdown

 ### Basic connection.

 Let's create a basic connection from SQL Developer.
-Firs, click on the "+" to create a new connection.
+First, click on the "+" to create a new connection.

 ![connection](../assets/Oracle_connection/connection12.png)

 Fill in the required information.
-Connect as user scontt (password "tiger" remember) and change the IP address for your server IP address.
+Connect as user scott (password "tiger" remember) and change the IP address for your server IP address.

 ![connection](../assets/Oracle_connection/connection13.png)